Gijsreyn/random-tools-gijs/powershell/modules/VSCodeSettingDSC/README.md

 Visual Studio Code has two options to configure settings.
 Either through the user interface or modifying the `settings.json`.
 The `settings.json` can be workspace or user specific.
 User specific settings are stored in `$env:APPDATA\Roaming\Code\User\settings.json`.

-Using the `VSCodeSettingDSC` module, always manipulation in the `settings.json` file through a `configuration`.
+Using the `VSCodeSettingDSC` module, allows direct manipulation in the `settings.json` file through a `configuration`.

 ## Features